LLNL/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

     what is expected.
   * Simple switch-case statement logic is used to execute the proper variant based on the ``VariantID`` argument.
+  * We guard sequential variants apart from the ``Base_Seq`` variant with the ``RUN_RAJA_SEQ`` macro.
+This ensures that the base sequential variant will always run to be used as a reference variant for execution timing.
+    By default, we turn off the other sequential variants when we build an executable with OpenMP target offload enabled.
   * Macros defined in the ``ADD.hpp`` header file are used to reduce the amount of redundant code, such as for data initialization (``ADD_DATA_SETUP``) and the kernel body (``ADD_BODY``).